 It’s easy to start your search online before you arrive.
 There are websites that cater for skilled workers and a variety of job boards and specialist sites geared towards backpackers.
 Learn more about finding a job in Australia.

-Depending on where you choose to live, Australia can be even more expensive than the UK15, so it’s good to be prepared.
+Depending on where you choose to live, Australia can be even more expensive than the UK2, so it’s good to be prepared.

-Fortunately, our International Premier Banking Team can help you move your banking to Australia and answer any questions you might have.
+Fortunately, our International Premier and Retail Banking team can help you move your banking to Australia and answer any questions you might have.
 You can also open an Australian bank account online up to three months before you travel to Australia, so you can have funds ready and waiting for when you arrive.

 Things you should know